alextreseder/picoEDM/README.md

 ## Future Goals
 Future Development:
 * Ultra-compact spark generator
-* Self contained water filtration system that will live in a 5 gallon bucket
+* Water filtration system contained in a 5 gallon bucket

 ## Non-Goals
 This is not a spark generator or firmware project, although I do have a high end spark generator under development.
 This is not an ultra precision machine.
 For a machine with a much higher performance ceiling - see my